AM Technical Profile: DWTOT

 History:

-In June of 2020, the station changed call sign to WTID.
-This call sign had formerly been on a struggling lower powered FM station in Thomaston, Alabama, and before that, in Tuscaloosa, Alabama.
-In August 2020, the call sign changed back to WTOT.
-Concurrently, the WTID call sign moved to WTOT-FM.
+A bit of good news for the station occurred in early December 2018, when the station was granted a permit for a new FM translator on 102.1 MHz for Marianna.
+In June 2020 the call letters changed to WTID.
+This call sign had formerly been on a struggling lower powered FM in Thomaston, Alabama, and before that, a station in Tuscaloosa, Alabama.
+In August 2020, the call sign changed back to WTOT, while the WTID call sign moved to WTOT-FM.